magheata/qubart/README.md

 * **Transformer module**: The input of this module will be the filtered text from the filtering module.
 We apply BART to obtain a summary related to topic A from the input document.

 ## Using Streamlit
+To run the app, type into the terminal:
 ```streamlit run app.py```